 It has been a little over ten months since I became the happy owner of a Fuji X100S.

-This charming rangefinder-style compact mirrorless remains among the most universally lauded cameras of its generation.
+This charming rangefinder remains among the most universally lauded cameras of its generation.
 Since its release, there has been no shortage of first impression reviews, spec analyses, and pixel-peeping comparisons against cameras within and beyond its class.

 Instead of adding my voice to that choir, this review falls into the category of experiential reviews, which aren’t quite as numerous.